ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/amazon-reviews.md

 LIMIT 50;
 ```

-The query takes a couple of minutes, but the results are a fun read:
+The query only takes 4 seconds - which is impressive - and the results are a fun read:

 ```response